-The original budgets of the General Fund and Wireless Fund were amended due to revenues that exceeded the budget.
+The original budgets of the ETSB Board were not amended this fiscal year.
 There were no transfers from the General and Wireless Funds to the Capital Fund as in past years.

-Training costs increased significantly due to state mandates.
-This will continue to be a large on-going expense.
+Training costs, due to state mandates, continue to be a large on-going expense.